Men I Trust: 2021–2024: Untourable Album

-The band announced their fourth studio album Untourable Album on June 23, 2021, and it was released on August 25, 2021.
-It was supported by the Untourable Tour in North America which ran from September to November 2021.
-This was followed by the Untourable Euro Tour from May to October 2022, then an additional USA tour supported by Homeshake and Feng Suave from November to December 2022.
+Written and recorded during the lockdown era of the COVID-19 pandemic, the title sprang from an expectation that touring on the album would be impossible.
+However, an injury sustained by keyboardist Dragos Chiriac resulted in delays in publishing long enough to enable the group to tour on the album after all.
+The paradoxically titled Untourable Tour, in North America, ran from September to November 2021.
+This was followed by the Untourable Euro Tour from May to October 2022, with an additional US tour supported by Homeshake and Feng Suave from November to December 2022.

-On June 29, 2022, Men I Trust released the song "Hard to Let Go", the first single since the release of their previous album.
+On June 29, 2022, Men I Trust released the song "Hard to Let Go", the first single since the release of their previous studio album.
 This was followed by the release of the single and video for "Billie Toppy" on September 28, and the single "Girl" on October 12.
-In November 2022, Men I Trust performed "Show Me" with Joey Badass on The Tonight Show Starring Jimmy Fallon.
-In March 2023, the band began an Asia and Oceania tour.
+In November 2022, Men I Trust performed "Show Me How" with Joey Badass on The Tonight Show Starring Jimmy Fallon.
+From March to April 2023, the band toured Asia and Oceania.
+In July 2023, Men I Trust embarked on a tour of Europe and toured the United States in October and November 2023.
+On September 9, 2024, the band released the single, "Husk".